computational-cell-analytics/flamingo-tools/scripts/training/README.md

 It contains two relevant scripts:
 - `check_training_data.py`, which visualizes the training data and annotations in napari.
 - `train_distance_unet.py`, which trains the 3D U-Net.
+- `train_micro_sam.py`, which fine-tunes a micro-sam model on the data.

 Both scripts accept the argument `-i /path/to/data`, to specify the root folder with the training data.
 For example, run `python train_distance_unet.py -i /path/to/data` for training.
 The scripts will consider all tif files in the sub-folders of the root folder for training.
 They will load the **image data** according to the following rules: